 If you were to visit my community, Nsondole, it would not take you a week to notice that most girls do not attend school.
 Most girls only get to attend lower classes of primary school, the numbers start dropping in Standard 7.
 The numbers reach a new low at secondary where only a few girls have the privilege of attending.
 So many situations lead to girls dropping out of school, some cannot afford secondary school fees, some get pregnant while in school and it is not unusual for young girls to drop out of school and get married as young as 14 years old.

-Many organisations have come up to help with this problem and are doing a commendable job of sponsoring the girls with school fees and some basic necessities to make sure they stay in school.
-Organisations like AGE AFRICA, CAMFED and STORYTIME.
-Today however, I would like to talk about the unsung champions of girls' education and this is the Mother’s group.
+Many organizations have come up to help with this problem and are doing a commendable job of sponsoring the girls with school fees and some basic necessities to make sure they stay in school.
+Organizations like AGE AFRICA, CAMFED, and STORYTIME.
+Today, however, I would like to talk about the unsung champions of girls’ education and this is the Mother’s group.

 The Nsondole Mother’s group consists of 17 women; 10 from the primary school and 7 from the secondary school and it is heart warming to see that this group of women are taking girls education seriously.
 I have seen these women sacrifice their time to make sure that girls continue to go to school.
 I have seen them walk tirelessly for long distances to save girls from early marriages.
 I have witnessed them come together to do piece works (odd jobs) just to buy a girl they barely know school uniform.
 They better not hear that you are marrying off your child, or they come knocking on your door the same day just like Chief Kachindamoto in Dedza is doing .
 Even when a girl got pregnant while in school, they will help her get back after delivery.